hrimlee/SSLLAP/README.md

 - CPU or NVIDIA GPU

 # Datasets
-For our paper, you can train on SleepEDFX or ISRUC by downloading data from here.
+For our paper, you can train on [SleepEDFX](https://www.physionet.org/content/sleep-edfx/1.0.0/) or [ISRUC](https://sleeptight.isr.uc.pt/?page_id=48) by downloading data.
-We put test data of SleepEDFX on data folder.

 # Training
 In order to train a model for SSLLAP, use the main.py script.